Explore below to learn more about the SDSS telescopes, the SDSS spectrographs, and the SDSS imager.

-At Apache Point Observatory, the APOGEE-2 survey continues to employ the high-resolution, near-infrared spectrograph used for the APOGEE-1 survey.
-A virtually analogous instrument was constructed for Las Campanas Observatory.
-The APOGEE instruments are custom-built, multi-object spectrographs that record the 1.51-1.70 micron spectrum of 300 targets simultaneously, with a spectral resolution of ~22,500.
+The APOGEE spectrographs are high-resolution, near-infrared spectrographs originally built for the APOGEE surveys.
+The instruments are custom-built, multi-object spectrographs that record the 1.51-1.70 micron spectrum of 300 targets simultaneously, with a spectral resolution of ~22,500.
 Additional information can be found on the APOGEE spectrographs page.